 And worlds like this, which are on the brink of destruction, or at the very least regeneration (perhaps quite like our own) need someone as a figurehead.
 To Zero, Gustave is a hero – in his own decidedly oddball fashion, he’s the one last bastion of decency in a world coming to be ravaged by the Second World War.
 Whether or not Zero’s view constitutes the truth is entirely another matter, as we see a rather murky side to the concierge’s character aside from his unexpected knack for humour.
-But I think that might be the point – it’s Zero’s vision of things, and long after the Grand Budapest’s long-vacant ruin has turned to dust, the tales will still be there.
+But I think that might be the point.
+This is Zero’s vision of things, and long after the Grand Budapest’s lift shaft has rusted and its long-vacant ruin has turned to dust, the tales will still be there.
 And that, to me, is the film’s most profound message.
 Once everything else has gone, the words remain, and that’s a comforting thought.
 In the imagination, the Grand Budapest Hotel will stand forever, an illusion, perhaps, but a wondrous one to behold nonetheless.

 So though it may equally be bonkers, it touches on some striking emotional truths, and by the time the film comes to a stately close and turns the final page, you might just find yourself wanting to start it again.
 In a way, it’s like a good book, in that it was only on reflection, after the credits rolled, that I realised what I truly thought of it.
 And me, well, gosh, to coin a Gustave-esque phrase, I decided that I rather liked the darn thing.
 So my advice would be to take the plunge and get in the lift.
 Going up?